haydenmbradley/power-outage-machine-learning/README.md

 1. `Polynomial(5)`: I added a polynomial degree five transformation to both of the quantitative variables.
 As mentioned earlier, `CUSTOMERS.AFFECTED` clearly has a non-linear relationship with `OUTAGE.DURATION` which could be better represented with this polynomial form.
 Additionally, `OUTAGE.DURATION` seems to fluctuate between increasing and decreasing as `ANOMALY.LEVEL` increases.
 I choose polynomial degree 5 in order to capture multiple changes in directions as described.
 2. `CAUSE.CATEGORY` Flag: I created a flag based on `CAUSE.CATEGORY` which shows a 1 if the outage cause was *severe weather* or *fuel supply emergency* and a 0 otherwise.
 This was motivated by the graph in *Bivariate Analysis* that shows these categories having substantially longer power outages than other causes.
 By flagging these categories, it allows the model to specifically give an additional weight to these causes which likely have distinct impacts on outage duration.

 Finally, I decided to switch to a `RandomForestRegressor` to better capture the non-linear relationship between these variables and to improve model stability despite the collinearity mentioned earlier.
-In addition, I will use `GridSearchCV`, which will use cross-validation in order to best tune the models hyperparameters under *neg_mean_squared_error*.
+In addition, I will use `GridSearchCV`, which will use cross-validation to tune the model's hyperparameters under *neg_mean_squared_error*.
 I will tune the `RandomForestRegressor`'s:

 - `max_depth`: maximum depth of each tree; helps determine balance between bias and variance; values = `[10, 15, 20, 25]`
 - `n_estimators`: number of decision trees in forests; helps ensure stability and generalization of model; values = `[50, 100, 150, 200]`